 I imagine the two cities all but indistinguishable from street-level, but can you tell which of these is Matera and which Minas Tirith?

 The fictional city was filmed from a very large model.
-Interestingly, there seems to be a at least a few completeminiatures of Matera.
+Interestingly, there seems to be a at least a few complete miniatures of Matera.

-In childhood’s days on trackless Vultur … — Horace
+on trackless Vultur …

 There are tourists.
 And there are travelers.
 And then there’s us.
 My parents and I are back from an exceptional week off the beaten path with old family and new friends in Italy.
 If one can have a life-changing experience but not know exactly how one’s life has been changed, this has been it.